phaserjs/phaser/README.md

 * TilemapParser will now throw a warning if the tileset image isn't the right size for the tile dimensions.
 * We now force IE11 into Canvas mode to avoid a Pixi bug with pre-multiplied alpha.
 Will remove once that is fixed, sorry, but it's better than no game at all, right? :(
 * Loader.setPreloadSprite() will now set sprite.visible = true once the crop has been applied.
 Should help avoid issues (#430) on super-slow connections.
+* Updated the way the page visibility is checked, should now be more compatible across more browsers.

 Bug Fixes: